cryptocrowd-city/xcrc-wallet/doc/proof-of-stake/Staking-Troubleshooting-CLI.md

 ## staking status

-Staking status should be true, when staking=1 in your bulwark.conf, and when all other options are also true.
+Staking status should be true, when staking=1 in your cryptocrowd.conf, and when all other options are also true.

 If you find yourself in a situation where this is false while all other indicators are true, type the below:

-`cat ~/.bulwark/bulwark.conf`
+`cat ~/.cryptocrowd/cryptocrowd.conf`

 and confirm the output from this command includes "staking=1".